John F. Finerty: The American Industrial Deputation to Mexico

+Finerty's account of these events includes whimsical anecdotes of unguarded moments with the delegates.
+At the conclusion of the Deputation's itinerary at Vera Cruz, rather than return to the U.S. with the delegation, Finerty remained in Mexico and went about further exploring and reporting from the country on his own.

+Political career

 Finerty was elected as an Independent Democrat to the Forty-eighth Congress (March 4, 1883 – March 3, 1885).
 He served as member of the board of local improvements 1906-1908.
 He died in Chicago, and was interred in Calvary Cemetery.